jvastola/Theta/docs/architecture.md

 - `engine::schedule` hosts the ECS `World` and drives registered systems each frame.
 - Systems can be registered as structs or closure-based adapters, enabling game/editor layers to plug in at runtime.
 - Stage-aware execution (`Startup → Simulation → Render → Editor`) batches exclusive systems per stage, while read-only jobs fan out in parallel using Rayon.
+- Per-stage profiling captures sequential/parallel timings, records slow system warnings, and flags read-only policy violations so tooling can react in-editor.
-- Core telemetry (e.g., frame counters) lives in ECS so tooling can observe/replicate it over the network layer.
+- Core telemetry (e.g., frame counters, stage durations, controller state) lives in ECS so runtime/editor layers and network replication can observe it uniformly.

 ## ECS Design
 - **Entities:** Dense integer handles backed by generational indices to avoid ABA issues.